 An important note: This offer only applies to people with permanent residence outside Europe, Turkey and Russia.

 If you are European and live outside Europe you must have left more than 6 months ago (indicated by the stamp in your passport).

 The German Railway offers frequent train travelers the chance to buy a card that offers discounts on every train journey.
 There are three different options:

-- Bahncard 25 - This card provides a 25% discount on Flexpreis (flexible fares) and all long-distance saver fares for one year.
-The card costs just 62 Euros for second class and 125 Euro for first class.
-Order here.
+- Bahncard 25 - This card provides a 25% discount on flexpreis (flexible fares) and sparpreis for one year.
+The card costs just 62 Euros for second class.

-- Bahncard 50 - This card provides a 50% discount on Flexpreis (flexible fares) and all long-distance saver fares for one year.
-The card costs 255 Euros for second class and 515 Euro for first class.
+- Bahncard 50 - This card provides a 50% discount on Flexpreis and 25% discount on sparpreise within Germany.
+The card costs 255 Euros for second class.
 Students, senior citizens and children only pay half the purchase price.
-Order here.

 - Bahncard 100 - For the constant traveler, this card provides all-inclusive travel for one year.
-The card costs 4,090 Euros for second class and 6,890 Euro for first class.
-Order here.
+The card costs 695.52 euros for private customers.